paras19961206/Big-Data-Class/README.md

 # Big-Data-Class

 This file has all the codes that I have created in my big data class.
+Please use jupyter notebook to compile the .ipynb files